Updated April 8, 2023

-In this Topic, We are going to Learn about Account Based Marketing.
-Normally, we associate an account with banking – savings account, current account, loan account … In the advertising industry, this term was much common denoting a campaign handled by an ad agency for a particular client.
-Therefore, in ad agencies, you can find account executives, account managers who act as a liaison between the agency and the client on specific campaigns.
+The following article provides an outline for Account Based Marketing.
+Normally, we associate an account with a banking – savings account, current account, loan account.
+In the advertising industry, this term was much common denoting a campaign handled by an ad agency for a particular client.
+Therefore, in ad agencies, you can find account executives, account managers who act as liaisons between the agency and the client on specific campaigns.

-The term ‘account’ has now being borrowed by Business-to-Business (B2B) industry to denote business with certain top clients that bring huge revenue to the company.
-Account based marketing has evolved into a B2B strategy whereby a company targets a few big accounts to generate a major chunk of the business rather than having a diversified approach.
+The term ‘account’ has now been borrowed by the Business-to-Business (B2B) industry to denote business with certain top clients that bring huge revenue to the company.
+It has evolved into a B2B strategy whereby a company targets a few big accounts to generate a major chunk of the business rather than having a diversified approach.

-Top 10 Steps to Successful Implementation of Account Based Marketing
+Top 10 Steps for Successful Implementation of Account Based Marketing

-The first step into Account Based Marketing business is to identify the target businesses which can be roped in as clients.
-This is different from creating buyer personas or imaginary profile of your potential customers.
-In Account- Based Marketing (ABM) there is no room for guesswork as you have to narrow into key targets to pitch for business.
+The first step into the Account-Based Marketing business is to identify the target businesses which can be roped in as clients.
+This is different from creating buyer personas or imaginary profiles of your potential customers.
+In ABM, there is no room for guesswork as you have to narrow into key targets to pitch for business.
 Secondary research using data in the public domain and utilizing paid services can be done as part of the exercise.

 You can adopt multiple strategies to shortlist potential customers – use the power of your intuition too.
-Selection criterion can be based on company size, early adopters or good performers in the stock market.
-The US-based ITSMA which coined the term Account Based Marketing helps companies market their solutions to other companies has developed an Account Based Marketing Account Selection tool which would be useful for B2B marketers.
-The account attractiveness can be evaluated based on financial metrics, annual growth rate, geographical location and how it fares with respect to competition.
+The selection criterion can be based on company size, early adopters, or good performers in the stock market.
+The US-based ITSMA, which coined the term Account-Based Marketing helps companies market their solutions to other companies, has developed an Account-Based Marketing Account Selection tool that would be useful for B2B marketers.
+The account attractiveness can be evaluated based on financial metrics, annual growth rate, geographical location, and how it fares with respect to competition.
 Your company needs to evaluate its strength as a potential supplier to other businesses.

-After identifying the targets, using predictive analysis on existing customer database may help in developing a client list which has the name of the company, people to be contacted and potential business from them.
-Once the process of gather account intelligence is over you are ready to take the next step of marketing.
+After identifying the targets, using predictive analysis on the existing customer database may help in developing a client list that has the name of the company, people to be contacted, and potential business from them.
+Once the process of gather account intelligence is over, you are ready to take the next step of marketing.
 The easiest way to get to targets is the list that you get from the Customer Relationship Management (CRM) system.
 Model scoring helps you to choose targets that have a higher propensity to be your client as they match the qualities of the current customers.
 A combination of the two strategies will help achieve better results.

 Make a distinction between the prospective customers- those with a low level of buying activity related to your product or solutions and those with higher levels of activity.
 Those accounts that seem to be less active should be delivered with low-level awareness campaigns while those accounts with intense activity can be given more targeted messages through emails, social media and so on.